2026 Toner Prize for Political Reporting

 2021 NIHCM Health Care Journalism Award

-2021 Features award from the Association of Health Care Journalists
+2021 Features Award from the Association of Health Care Journalists

 2021 Public Service Award from the American Association of Suicidology